FAdrien/games/README.md

-# games
+# Games
-Various programs to play and / or solve games
+Various programs to play and / or solve games.